Chapter 2 : Strangers With Cigarettes

 “Well,” Andromeda started.
 “Let’s hope Peter Pettigrew stays as far away as possible tonight.
 We don’t want them hanging him upside down in a troll cage.”

-A few hours later, Andromeda was standing outside Miss Faye’s office, leaning against the door.
+Later that evening, Andromeda found herself standing outside Miss Faye’s office, leaning against the door.
 In five minutes, it would have been an exact week since she’d spoken to her.
-Miss Faye had asked her to come back again in a week, but Andromeda thought that was ridiculous.
+Miss Faye had asked her to come back again in a week, but Andromeda thought it had been a ridiculous gesture.
 Then why had she been standing outside her door for an hour?
 One more minute now.
 This was it.
 She shook her head.
 She had obviously come for a reason.
-She decided to follow her instincts and knock on the door three times.
+Taking a deep breath, Andromeda knocked on the door three times.

-Within seconds, the door was opened and Miss Faye stood in its place, a smile lighting her face upon seeing Andromeda.
+Within seconds, the door was opened and Miss Faye stood under the arch, that familiar warm smile spreading across her face.

-“Andromeda,” she smiled, welcoming her into her office.
+“Andromeda,” she smiled, stepping back so Andromeda could walk in.
 “I’m so glad you came.”

 Andromeda smiled back, making her way over to the same sofa she’d sat on last week, with the silly gold fringes that had entertained her fingers.